actserbia/vue-starter/README.md

 # build for production with minification
 npm run build
 ```
+All links for pages are defined in routes.js which is located in root of the project.
+Diwanee scss is also added.

 For detailed explanation on how things work, checkout the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).